bartkl/presentations/linkml240620/index.md

 Many challenges arose:
 * Business minded people failed to understand the necessity of formal, machine readable models.
-* Developers often don't understand the need for information standardization.
+* Developers often struggle to appreciate the need for information standardization.
 * SHACL and RDF were a hard sell on developers in terms of syntax and complexity.

 ---